Ilysen/Thaumaturgy/README.md

 * **Xhuis** - Code, sprites.
 * **Ilysen** - Code, sprites, and writing after 1.0.15.0.
-* **Flaqzar** - Sprites for the starbrass armor set, starbrass tools, auric steel, and auric steel tools.
+* **Flaqzar** - Sprites for the starbrass armor set, starbrass tools, auric steel, auric steel tools, and all of the elixirs, potions, and draughts.
 * **Re-Logic** - Terraria, and the sprites used as reference and basis for Thaumaturgy's.

 # Changelog